Lamar Reynolds

-Lamar Reynolds (born 16 August 1995) is an English-born Jamaican professional footballer for National League South club Enfield Town.
+Lamar Reynolds (born 16 August 1995) is an English-born Jamaican professional footballer for club Tonbridge Angels.

-Early life

-Reynolds was born in Jamaica and moved to the United Kingdom when he was eight years old.

 Career

 Reynolds began his career with Barking, joining the club's youth academy at the age of 16.
 He graduated into the first-team during the 2012–13 season, scoring his first goals for the club with a brace during a 6–1 victory over Sporting Bengal United on 5 January 2013.
 He later played for Thurrock, scoring once in 23 league appearances, and Aveley before joining Grays Athletic in 2015.

 On 6 November 2015, Reynolds joined Heybridge Swifts on loan, making his debut the following day in a 3–1 defeat to Soham Town Rangers.
 He went on to play in a further seven matches in all competitions for the club.

 In January 2016, Reynolds returned to his first club Barking after failing to break into the first-team with Grays, having featured in 12 league matches for the club.
 Despite only playing the second half of the season, Reynolds finished as Barking's second highest top scorer with 10 goals in 15 appearances, including a hat-trick during an 8–0 victory over Tower Hamlets on 8 March 2016.
 Reynolds joined Isthmian League North Division club Brentwood Town for the 2016–17 season, scoring 27 goals in 38 matches.

 In June 2017, Reynolds was one of 42 players who attended the V9 Academy, a week long training programme set up by England international Jamie Vardy to showcase players from non-League clubs to scouts, at the Etihad Campus in Manchester.
 After impressing scouts at the academy, Reynolds joined League Two side Newport County on a two-year deal.
 He made his professional debut on the opening day of the 2017–18 season in a 3–3 draw at Stevenage.
 On 4 January 2018, Reynolds joined Leyton Orient on loan for the remainder of the 2017–18 season.